lukehesluke/repl-driven-js/README.md

 - ❌ I lied earlier.
 It is sometimes easier to do a manual page refresh if you've ended up in a funky state.
 This is aviodable but it's not hard to make mistakes.
 - ❌ In order to maximise REPL-driven-ability, code can become rather non-traditional for JS e.g. keeping imports in an object.

 Especially for the last reason, I would recommend only using REPL-driven development if you know that it will be more productive for your goal.
-A small group of people making a WebGL video game is a very good example of a development flow that would be greatly improved.
+A small group of people making a WebGL game is a very good example of a development flow that would be greatly improved.

 ## Set-up